salhernandez/capturePageState/README.md

 # Standardized Screenshot

-Very opinionated screenshot capture extension for Google Chrome.
+A very opinionated screen capture extension for Google Chrome.

 It will: